 1. Understand the roles and positions within your organisation that require mapping

-To ensure consistency and accountability across the company, all roles in the organisation will need to be documented, detailing:
+To ensure consistency and accountability across the company, all roles in the organisation will need to have documentation and outline:

 - The job descriptions for each role